sodrin/CS321-004/UsingMaven.md

 Generating jar: `mvn package`.
 Note this runs all junit tests, and fails if any tests fail.

 Currently the only way of running the project is `mvn javafx:run`, it uses App.java as the main class.
 I have not figured out how to change this yet.
+It does not run JUnit tests before running.